SoftwareOne logo

 10pm - mobile check in

 After dinner with the French team, Stephanie wants to check her emails.
 She uses her mobile phone.
-She runs through similar authentication sign on again, with Entra ID running in the background, ensuring that this log on with a new device is still her.
-Also AmazingTrips policy might request Sthepanie to enrol her mobile in Microsoft Intune, to guarantee this device protection.
+She runs through similar authentication sign in again, with Entra ID running in the background, ensuring that this log in with a new device is still her.
+Also, AmazingTrips security policy might request Sthepanie to enrol her mobile in Microsoft Intune, to guarantee this device’s protection.

 Continuous improvement

 Telemetry and security analytics collected throughout the day feed into Microsoft Sentinel.
-This data helps refine security policies and threat detection, ensuring AmazingTravel’s Zero Trust posture adapts to new challenges.
+This data helps refine security policies and threat detection, ensuring AmazingTrip’s Zero Trust posture adapts to new challenges.

 Secure work from anywhere